Welcome to the Southern Illinois Trauma Center

 The Rehabilitation Center at Memorial provides high quality, advanced, and intensive rehabilitation after injury.
 It has received a rare (less than 40 world-wide) fivefold accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF).
 The Rehabilitation Center provides resources for post-trauma inpatient rehabilitation, brain injury rehabilitation, and spinal cord system of care.
 Residents and fellows from many SIU training and educational programs add to the impressive resources of the SITC.
 Providing critical assistance to the physician members of the SITC are a trauma program manager, a trauma nurse specialist, a trauma nurse practitioner, a trauma educator, trauma registrar, outpatient nurses and an administrative assistant.

 - PHTLS - Pre-Hospital Trauma Life Support

 - ATLS - Advanced Trauma Life Support (provider, refresher, instructor courses) - Dr. Sutyak teaches instructor courses in conjunction with the Chicago Committee on Trauma as well as for the SITC.

 - TNCC - Trauma Nurse Core Course

-The SITC also has two TraumaMan® Systems that were recently purchased through a $76,000 grant from Memorial Medical Center.
+The SITC also has two TraumaMan® Systems that were purchased through a $76,000 grant from Springfield Memorial Hospital.
 The TraumaMan is an anatomical surgical manikin designed for students to practice a variety of surgical procedures.
 It was evaluated and approved by the American College of Surgeons in 2001 as an alternative to live non-human models or cadavers for ATLS, the leading Trauma Training Course.
 The system is now used to train over 30,000 medical professionals each year.